sternmotor/borgserver/features.md

 Available environment variables - all are optional
-* Use the following variables if you want to set special options for the "borg serve"-command of multi-user groups (see section below).
+* Use the following variables if you want to set special options for the "borg serve"-command of multi-user groups (see section above).

     * `REPO_EXTRA_ARGS`: options for full-access repositories
     * `APPENDONLY_EXTRA_ARGS`: options for restricted repositories